 6. Mix one quart of warm water with two caps of bleach and a few drops of dish detergent.
 Use a turkey baster or similar tool to squirt or pour the solution slowly down the drain.
 Let the solution rest, then, using a similar method as before, rinse the drain tube with clean, warm water.

 7. Locate and empty the drain pan, then clean it out since the solution can damage the plastic if left to sit.

 If water continues to accumulate in your refrigerator after this troubleshooting, contact your local Factory Certified Service.

 Preventative Measures to Take Next

+After following these steps, the water leaking from your Sub-Zero refrigerator should cease.
 If this is a recurring issue, your refrigerator may be generating more condensation than it should.
 Here are a few causes to check out: